symphonycms/members/README.markdown

 ### What's changed

 - A `members-section-id` parameter is available for logged in users
-- You no longer need to specify the active Members section in the Preferences
+- The Member Roles page will now show the member breakdowns per section

 ## Filters